 Hi, I’m Mohammad Mossa, also known online as WizardCell.

-I’m a B.Sc. graduate in Computer Science from Technion - Israel Institute of Technology, with over 4 years of professional experience in software engineering.
-My background is rooted in game development, where I specialized in network and gameplay programming, collaborating on remote teams to ship complex, real-time systems.
-This hands-on experience sharpened my skills in performance optimization, multiplayer architecture, and debugging under pressure — all of which translate strongly to high-scale tech environments.
+I’m a B.Sc. graduate in Computer Science from Technion - Israel Institute of Technology, with over 2 years of professional experience in software engineering.
+My background is rooted in building high-performance, real-time systems in C++.
+Collaborating on distributed remote teams, I specialized in network synchronization, scalable architecture, and debugging under pressure — skills that translate directly to complex, high-scale enterprise environments.

 Contact